nss-day-cohort-44/nutshell-whiskered-gnomes/README.md

 # Nutshell
 Application Overview:
-In a 6 day agile-scrum sprint, my team created "Nutshell", a social media style dashboard for a user to organize daily tasks, events, news article, friends, and chat messages.
+In a 6 day agile-scrum sprint, our team created "Nutshell", a social media style dashboard for a user to organize daily tasks, events, news article, friends, and chat messages.

 # To run this app, follow these instructions: